Yuliya Zhuravok

-Yuliya Zhuravok (born in Khoten, Sumy Oblast, Ukraine, on 10 November 1994) is a Ukrainian former biathlete.
+Yuliya Zhuravok (born in Anzhero-Sudzhensk, Kemerovo Oblast, Russia, on 10 November 1994) is a Ukrainian former biathlete.
 She became junior world champion in 2015, and represented Ukraine twice at the Biathlon World Championships: in 2015 in Kontiolahti and 2019 in Östersund.
 She also competed at the 2012 Winter Youth Olympics in Innsbruck, Austria, where she was 18th in sprint and 8th in pursuit.
 Her best World Cup finish was 10th in the individual race in Östersund during the 2016–17 season.

 Zhuravok competed at the 2013 Winter Universiade in Trentino where she was 7th in the individual race and 14th in the mass start as well as at the 2017 Winter Universiade in Almaty where her best result was 4th in sprint.